MADS508/labs/README.md

 Wait 10-15 minutes for the studio to build.
 It only takes this long on initial setup, in the future it will take 2-3 minutes to access an existing studio.
 ![Pending Studio](img/studio_pending.png)

-Open the studio by clicking `Domain` and then select your domain name, it should be `lab`
+Open the studio by clicking `Domain` and then select your domain name.
 ![Open Studio](img/SelectDomain.png)

 Select `User profiles` and then click `Add user`